VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 ## Optimizing the Interactions Between the UI and the Domain

-When a registrant creates an order, she visits the following sequence of screens in the UI.
+When a Registrant creates an order, she visits the following sequence of screens in the UI.

 1. The Register screen.
 This screen displays the ticket types for the conference, the number of seats currently available.
-The registrant selects the quantities of each seat type that she would like to purchase.
+The Registrant selects the quantities of each seat type that she would like to purchase.
 2. The Registrant screen.
-This screen displays a summary of the order that includes a total price and a countdown timer that tells the registrant how long the seats will remain reserved.
-The registrant enters her details and preferred payment method.
+This screen displays a summary of the order that includes a total price and a countdown timer that tells the Registrant how long the seats will remain reserved.
+The Registrant enters her details and preferred payment method.
 3. The Payment screen.
 This simulates a third-party payment processor.
 4. The Registration success screen.
 This displays if the payment succeeded.
-It displays to the registrant an order locator code and link to a screen that enables the registrant to assign attendees to seats.
+It displays to the Registrant an order locator code and link to a screen that enables the Registrant to assign Attendees to seats.

 In the V2 release, the system must process the following commands and